pnemrow/SDC-Advanced-Lane-Lines/README.md

 ![alt text][image2]

-####3.
+####2.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:
+Transforming the perspective of an image is performed in my main "pipeline" function in code cell 4 of my pipeline_notebook Ipython notebook.
+I first define the shape I would like the output image to be, and get a warp matrix, and its inverse (to be used in later unwarping) to pass to the cv2.warpPerspective function.
+This function takes an image and then warps it by matching the source pixel position with the destination pixel positions defined by the warp matrix.:

 ```
 def pipeline(img):